SystemsApproach/tcpcc/aqm.rst

       Network Layer <https://dl.acm.org/doi/pdf/10.1145/52324.52355>`__.
       ACM SIGCOMM, August 1988.

-The idea was to more evenly split the responsibility for congestion control between the routers and the end hosts.
+The idea is to more evenly split the responsibility for congestion control between the routers and the end hosts.
 Each router monitors the load it is experiencing and explicitly notifies the end nodes when congestion is about to occur.
-This notification was implemented by setting a binary congestion bit in the packets that flow through the router, which came to be known as the *DECbit*.
+This notification is implemented by setting a binary congestion bit in the packets that flow through the router, which came to be known as the *DECbit*.
 The destination host then copies this congestion bit into the ACK it sends back to the